An intro to different Privacy Frameworks

 • If you store patient information, you have to be HIPAA compliant

-This article will help you to understand how all the essential privacy frameworks secure your organization’s brand identity.
+This article will help you understand how all the essential privacy frameworks secure your organization’s brand identity.

 1. GDPR (General Data Protection Regulation)